This website relates to adult cosmetic surgery and is intended for those aged 18+

 No, but one is required if you wish to claim a Medicare rebate on your consultation.

-We’ll cover your symptoms, sleep habits, history of nasal injury or allergies, and any previous treatments.
-Imaging or an in-person examination may be arranged if needed.
+Discussion usually includes symptoms, sleep patterns, allergy history, previous nasal injury, and any treatments you have already tried.
+Imaging or an in-person examination may be arranged if clinically appropriate.

 Note: All advice and treatment options are provided in accordance with current clinical guidelines and AHPRA standards.
 Your care is tailored to your specific diagnosis and preferences — there is no “one-size-fits-all” approach.